 How I.S.
 Partners Helps Your Organization to Decrease the Costs of Compliance

-“First of all, you know we as a CPA audit firm, I.S.
-Partners must address those risks for our clients and then modify our audit approach to consider events like the COVID-19 pandemic, the cost of the a shutdown, and other regulatory factors.
+“First of all, as a CPA audit firm, I.S.
+Partners must address those risks for our clients and then modify our audit approach to consider events like the COVID-19 pandemic, the cost of the a shutdown, and other regulatory factors.”

 Our company also feels responsible for understanding our clients’ growing aversion to technology risk and the potential monetary impacts of a data breach.
 At the same time, we know that our clients often have multiple industry standards and regulatory obligations that need to be addressed.
 That’s why we package compliance efforts into one service and map the controls across all the different attestations that need to be done.

-Our automated client portal is a tool that we are currently using to help consolidate multiple efforts and streamline the compliance process.
-The application that we use simplifies that auditing by aligning similar types of requests and controls across multiple engagements.
-When we have a client that’s dealing with multiple requirements for compliance–such as PCI, SOC, and ISO all at the same time– we’re able to streamline that process on our client side.
+Our automated client portal is a tool we currently use to help consolidate multiple efforts and streamline the compliance process.
+Our application simplifies that auditing by aligning similar types of requests and controls across multiple engagements.
+When we have a client dealing with multiple requirements for compliance–such as PCI, SOC, and ISO all at the same time– we can streamline that process on our client side.
 If they upload something that’s going to be necessary for all three engagements, we make sure that it’s added to all three of those engagements at the same time.